Community Memories

 That lesson has stayed with me.
 CGU taught me that success doesn’t always have to be loud or in the spotlight.
 It’s okay to grow and thrive in a quieter way, to work behind the scenes, and to still make an impact.
 I see that in others now, and I think it’s important to remind people that their way of thriving—no matter how different—matters.

 Additionally, at CGU, I was granted the freedom to think outside the box, which empowered me to combine my eclectic research interests and to engage in practical evaluation projects that piqued my curiosity.
 I’m proud of everything I learned and honed during my years at CGU, and I’m grateful for many lasting bonds and friendships.
+Special shoutout to Dr. Tiffany Berry and my evaluation cohort!
 I keep in contact with my professors and various classmates.
 Whenever we see each other at conferences, it feels like a warm, nerdy family reunion.

 The milieu of the campus was excellent too.
 I always felt calm and safe wandering the campus and exploring different study and break spots.
 I especially enjoyed studying next to the warm fireplace inside Hagelbarger’s on rainy days and sitting beneath the pink magnolia tree by the Burkle building during early winter.
 I believe that tree got knocked down by a windstorm a few years ago, but I was pleasantly surprised to see it blooming again when I visited campus during the Spring Centennial Celebration event on March 1, 2025!